All Episodes

 I hope the Peter G. Peterson Foundation is not invested with Bernie Madoff.

-You know, I actually see some some liberal blogs hoping that I had invested everything I have with Madoff.
+You know, I actually see some liberal blogs hoping that I had invested everything I have with Madoff.

 I kid you not.

-Hope Limbo was invested with Madoff.
+Hope Limbaugh was invested with Madoff.

 I wasn't.

-He was uh commerce or something for Nixon for a period of time.
+Now, in all fairness, Pete Peterson, he was commerce or something for Nixon for a period of time.

 And Pete, I've met Pete a couple times.